donggenHan/MyNote/English/Musk-加州理工演讲.md

 I think the saying is fourth time is the charm?

 So, We got the Falcon 1 to orbit.
+And then, began to scale it up to the Falcon 9 which is about an order of magnitude more thrust, it's around a million pounds of thrust.

+We managed to get that to orbit, and then developed the Dragon spacecraft, which recently was able to dock and returned to earth from the space station.

+That was..